snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/migration-guides/index.md

 ---
-title: "Snowplow dbt Migration guides"
+title: "Migration guides"
-sidebar_position: 91239121
+sidebar_position: 60
-description: "All Snowplow dbt packages"
+description: "Migration guides for upgrading from previous versions of our packages"
 ---

 With each package release, new features and fixes become available, as well as changes to existing functionalities.
 In many cases, including some breaking changes, nothing needs to be done by the user of the packages to use these new features beyond simply installing the new version, although the logic within the package may have changed.
 All such changes are always listed in the package changelog and release posts on [Discourse](https://discourse.snowplow.io/).